jdbedics/clu-msclin-thesis-handbook/docs/03-formatting.md

   * A discussion of the implications of the results for each hypothesis.
   * A discussion of future steps for each hypothesis.
   * A discussion of the limitations of the study in addressing each hypothesis.
+  * Similar to the introduction, please consider culture and diversity in your discussion of the findings.

 The discussion section demonstrates the student's ability to place their study in the context of the larger literature and think more philosophically.
 It is a space for creativity and ingenuity.